What is Quality Management Systems? ISO 9001 meaning

 - Relationship management: Nowadays, organisations do not operate in a vacuum.
 Identifying and effectively managing the crucial relationships with interested parties such as your suppliers will help you achieve long-term success.

-The ISO 9001:2015 requirements are divided into 11 sections referred to as ISO 9001 clauses.
+The ISO 9001 procedure and requirements are divided into 11 sections referred to as ISO 9001 clauses.
 Clauses 0 to 3 are optional for implementation, whereas clauses 4 to 10 are required; the only exception is clause 8, which can be forgone if the organisation determines that some elements are not applicable.

 - Clauses 0 to 3: Introduction, Scope, References, Terms, and Definitions